nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/getting_started/getting_started.rst

 Getting Started
 ==========================================
-By reading this chapter, you can get the basic knowledge of the development of a batch application that conforms to Nablarch based on `JSR352 (external site) <https://jcp.org/en/jsr/detail?id=352>`_.
+By reading this chapter, you can get the basic knowledge of the development of a batch application that conforms to Nablarch based on |jsr352|.

 .. tip::
  Example is an sample implementation that shows how to use Nablarch's features and is not intended to be used to modify Example to create full-fledged applications.